The Automated Shipping Transformation

 Step 4: Evaluate Order Fulfillment Needs

 Order fulfillment is a critical part of e-commerce.
-If you have a high order volume, you may need a broker specializing in efficiently processing and shipping online orders.
+If your order volume is high, you may need a broker specializing in efficiently processing and shipping online orders.

 Step 5: Think About Scalability